Archive for the ‘Vitamin B12’ Category

 Jeffrey Sloe

-Independent TriVita Business Affiliate, 12871028
+Independent TriVita Business Owner, 12871028

 The above information presented herein is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.

-Vitamin B12
+Vitamin B12Vitamin B12

 A lot of doctors recommend vitamin b12 shots over other oral tablets.
-However, TriVita’s patented Sublingual Vitamin B12 may provide the proper supply of this all important vitamin.
+However, TriVita’s patented sublingual vitamin B12 may provide the proper supply of this all important vitamin.

 Why is vitamin b12 necessary?
-According to a web site that’s promoting b12 shots, "vitamin B12 shots are designed to provide the user with a boost in energy and a prolonged source of energy to use during the day.
-There are some advantages to getting Vitamin B Vitamin supplements in the form of Vitamin B12 injections.
+According to a web site that’s promoting b12 shots, “vitamin B12 shots are designed to provide the user with a boost in energy and a prolonged source of energy to use during the day.
+There are some advantages to getting Vitamin B12 supplements in the form of B12 injections.
 Because the vitamin is absorbed more quickly into the bloodstream this way, B12 injections can provide a quick energy boost.
 Many people who get vitamin B12 injections notice an improvement in their energy level within a few days, if not sooner.
 In addition to feeling more energy, the shots can be effective in terms of clearer skin, better sleep, improved memory, and feeling less stressed.
 The fact is that Vitamin B12 is a micro nutrient that is used in the process of energy release.
-Without the presence of Vitamin B12 you could not burn calories and your energy would not be released."
+Without the presence of Vitamin B12 you could not burn calories and your energy would not be released.”
 [1]

 As you can see from the quote above, vitamin b12 is not just a quick energy booster, it produces a lot of other effective results.
 Before we get into the positive results, let’s take a look at what your body may have to deal with if you are vitamin b12 deficient.